3 ways to recruit more volunteer firefighters

-Lastly, as the demographics of any community changes, so too must the demographics of the fire department.
+Lastly, as the demographics of any community change, so too must the demographics of the fire department.
 There is no better way for someone to feel a part of the community than to be accepted as a volunteer firefighter.

-Perhaps the hardest thing to accomplish for new volunteer recruits is to find a convenient time to offer training, especially at the entry level.
+Perhaps the hardest thing to accomplish for new volunteer recruits is to find a convenient time to offer training, especially at the entry-level.
 A few states have initiated training programs to help bridge that time convenience.